 - Magical Queer: Subverted.
 Max isn't a good person because he's gay, he's a good person because he's been through a lot and his life experience makes him knowledgeable about many things.

 - Nobody Over 50 Is Gay: Discussed.
 Max states many times that growing old is basically forbidden by queer culture.

 - Poor Communication Kills: A big point throughout the show, to the point that Max points out to Kwamé that none of the shenanigans that they engaged into would have happened had Kwamé talked to him in the first place.

 - Ragtag Bunch of Misfits: The whole "community" the series is about features mostly outcasts and minority people.
-The 3 straight couples appearing in it are highly dysfuntional either because of Poor Communication Kills (Kwamé/Asha), either because of relationship fatigue (Daniel/Geraldine), either because of drugs (Pablo/Peggy).
+The 3 straight couples appearing in it are highly dysfuntional either because of Poor Communication Kills (Kwamé/Asha), relationship fatigue (Daniel/Geraldine), or drugs (Pablo/Peggy).

 - Satellite Character: Strangely, despite being Kwame's main interest, Asha doesn't have much effect on the story past the pilot episode and her interactions with Kwamé stop until the series' finale where whether or not they eventually make up is Left Hanging.

 - Your Cheating Heart: Robin has a hard time staying faithful to Bambi.
 And with commitment in general.